ericgregorich/micro-blog-simple-theme/README.md

 - A toggle to allow visitors to toggle between light and dark mode.
 - An option to enable Reading Time on posts greater than 1 minute long.
 - An option to truncate posts on the home and category pages.
+- An option to show Tinylytics Kudos below your
 - Shows the post categories as links on the post page.

 !["Card Theme Samples"](https://raw.githubusercontent.com/ericgregorich/micro-blog-cards-theme/master/screenshot.png)